ecampostrini/shopping-buddy/README.md

     sold_by_the: unit

 ```
+You can define more than one store per file by separating them with `---`

-2. Create a `yaml` file containing the list of the groceries you need:
+3. Create a `yaml` file containing the list of the groceries you need:
 ```yaml
 kind: shopping_list
 name: compras para la semana